dell/omnia/docs/Device_Configuration/Ethernet_Switches.md

 # Configuring Ethernet Switches
 * Enter the information required in `input_params/base_vars.yml`, `input_params/login_vars.yml`, `ethernet_vars.yml` and/or `input_params/ethernet_tor_vars.yml` per the provided [Input Parameter Guides](../Input_Parameter_Guide/Control_Plane_Parameters/Device_Parameters).

 >>**Note**:
 >> * Edit the `ethernet_tor_vars.yml` file for all S3* and S4* PowerSwitches such as S3048-ON, S4048T-ON, S4112F-ON, S4048-ON, S4048T-ON, S4112F-ON, S4112T-ON, and S4128F-ON.
 >> * Edit the `ethernet_vars.yml` file for Dell PowerSwitch S5232F-ON and all other PowerSwitches except S3* and S4* switches.
+>> * When initializing a factory reset switch, the user needs to ensure DHCP is enabled and an IPv6 address is not assigned.
+Omnia will assign an IP address to the switch using DHCP with all other configurations.

 ## Run `ethernet_template` via CLI
 1. Verify that `/opt/omnia/ethernet_inventory` is created and updated with all ethernet switch IP details.
 This is done automatically when `control_plane.yml` is run.
 If it's not updated, run `ansible-playbook collect_device_info.yml` (dedicated NIC) or `ansible-playbook collect_node_info.yml` (LOM NIC) from the control_plane directory.